yanofsky/nicar19-landsat/README.md

 * [Landsat Util](https://pythonhosted.org/landsat-util/)
 * [Earth Explorer](https://earthexplorer.usgs.gov/)

-If you're doing this at home, you'll have a few more files in your directory than we used during the session.

-## Point and click with photoshop
+## Point and click with GIMP

-1. Open the three images in photoshop
+1. Open the three images in GIMP
-	* You want the X_B2.tif X_B3.tif and X_B4.tif files
+	* You want the XXX_B2.tif XXX_B3.tif and XXX_B4.tif files

-2. Open the channels panel
+2. Open the Compose panel under `Colors > Components > Compose`

-3. Click the menu button on that panel and select "Merge Channels..."

-4. Select "RGB Color" from mode, and keep channels at 3, click okay
+3. Select "RGB" in Color Model

-5. Specify your channels
+4. Specify your channels
 	* Red: X_B4.tif
 	* Green: X_B3.tif
 	* Blue: X_B2.tif

 	Click OK

 6. Your image is really dark.
-Lighten it up by going to `Image > Adjustments > Levels` take the white carrot and drag it to the edge of the histogram, click okay
+Lighten it up by going to `Colors > Levels` take the white carrot and drag it to the edge of the histogram

-7. Open the layers panel, create a new Curves adjustment layer by clicking the half-filled circle button at the bottom of the panel.

-8. Zoom to something that looks like it's white, click the white eye dropper in the panel, then click the white area perhaps a cloud or building roof.
+7. From the set of eyedropper buttons on the bottom right of the panel, select the middle one, "Pick gray point"

+8. Zoom into your image and find a cloud or white roofed building, click it.
+Click "OK" in the Levels panel

+9. Open the Curves panel `Colors > Curves`

-9. In panel, select each channel from the RGB drop down, and drag the black carrot for each to the point on the histogram where the curve gets steep.
+9. In panel, select each channel from the Channel drop down, and drag the dot on the bottom left for each to the point on the histogram where the curve gets steep.

-10. Switch back to the RGB view in the histogram and pull the middle of the white line up
+10. Switch back to the Value view in the histogram and pull the middle of the black line up.
+Click OK

 Using this method will remove all of the geographic metadata from your image.
 [Here is a way to get it back](https://gis.stackexchange.com/a/108703) using the command line tool GDAL.

 ## On the command line with landsat-util

-1. Open up the command line and navigate to the folder with your images
+1. Open up the command line and navigate to the project folder

-2. run `landsat process LC80230312014138LGN00 --pansharpen --bands 432`
+2. run `landsat process LC08_L1TP_041036_20190122_20190122_01_RT --pansharpen --bands 432`

 3. the output tells you where your file is located typically in your home directory inside of a folder at `landsat/processed/{landsat ID}`